rubillos/Hypercube-Duet-Files/README.md

 # Hypercube Evolution + Duet Ethernet Configuration Files
-These files are for Hypercube Evolution printer.
+These files are for a Hypercube Evolution printer controlled by a Duet Ethernet.
 A Duex 5 expansion board is used to support all of the hardware associated with the machine.

 ![Hypercube](images/Hypercube.jpg)